edstott/ES-CW1/lab-part-1.md

    print(temperature)
    ```

+   Add the constants for the I²C bus address and read temperature command.
 Run the script and, if all is well, you will see the temperature measurement.
    The measurement is the raw 16-bit word from the sensor and it is not yet scaled to real-world units.
-   Refer to the datasheet to see the formula for conversion to degrees Celcius.
    Nevertheless, you will see the number increase if you warm the sensor slightly and repeat the measurement.
+   Add a statement to apply the conversion formula from the datasheet so that the script gives the measurement in degrees Celsius.

    >**Note**
    >